+A set of guidelines for preparing figures is available from http://journals.iucr.org/a/services/help/artwork/guide.html.
 Figures should be prepared using one of the file formats listed in §3.9.

-The choice of tables and figures should be optimized to produce the shortest printed paper consistent with clarity.
-Duplicate presentation of the same information in both tables and figures is to be avoided, as is redundancy with the text.
+The choice of figures should be optimized to produce the shortest printed article consistent with clarity.
+Duplicate presentation of the same information in both figures and tables is to be avoided, as is redundancy with the text.
+Supplementary figures may be deposited (see §12).